bricoletc/delfies/paper/paper.md

 Copepods and nematodes also eliminate large fragments of DNA, including at the subtelomeres.
-The main commonality so far between these clades and ciliates is the elimination of all telomeric sequences during PDE, followed by the addition of new telomeres at the extermities of newly-maintained mini-chromosomes in somatic cells.
+The main commonality so far between these clades and ciliates is the elimination of all telomeric sequences during PDE, followed by the addition of new telomeres at the extremities of newly-maintained mini-chromosomes in somatic cells.

 Here, we present a tool called `delfies` to systematically detect these sites